tacoapp/help.tacoapp.com/_posts/2014-08-14-icloud-reminders.md

 order: 46
 ---

+*Important*: iCloud Reminders are currently unavailable due to a change in Apple's iCloud security policy.
+The Taco team is optimistic that Taco can still work with iCloud Reminders at some point, but we want to see iCloud become more stable (or ideally, provide a real API) before releasing and supporting another integration.

+--

 To connect iCloud Reminders (also used for the iOS Reminders and OS X Reminders apps) with Taco, from the Connectors page, click "iCloud Reminders."

 Taco will present more specific instructions for [sharing](http://support.apple.com/kb/PH12516) reminder lists with Taco.
 Provide Taco with the email address of your
 [Apple ID](http://support.apple.com/kb/HT5625) (iCloud, App Store, and iTunes) account.